jedimatt42/fcmd/README.md

 Extensions may use any of workspace 0x8300.
 Disk IO routines internal for ForceCommand will also use scratchpad >8320 - >832F for additional info pointer in Level 2 IO routines.
 0x83A0 to 0x83AA are also used by DSR calls.
 GPLWS 0x83E0 - 0x83FF may also be used by some Force Command routines.

-Upon return to Force Command, the workspace contents will be restored.
-An extension should only have to work about returning to R11.
-R10 will be set to
-0xFFFC before entry.
+Upon return to Force Command, an extension must return to the address in R11 when the command was entered.
+R10, the stack pointer, must be equal to the same value on entry as well.

 ## SAMS Image Load Type